Skip to main content

 If you have any more evidence that you think will help (for example, a letter from one of your doctors explaining how a condition affects you, or a receipt or ticket which shows your whereabouts at a certain time) send that too.

-Below is a template letter that you can use to help you write your mandatory reconsideration request:
+Below is a template letter that you can use to help you write your mandatory reconsideration request.

-Mandatory reconsideration request letter template
+UC sanction mandatory reconsideration request letter template

 Address